strongloop/strongloop.com2/_posts/2019-08-30-learning-interceptor-part1.md

 published: false
 ---

-Wonder what is interceptor in LoopBack 4?
+Wonder what an interceptor is in LoopBack 4?
 > Interceptors are reusable functions to provide aspect-oriented logic around method invocations.

 Seems pretty useful, right?
 There are 3 levels of interceptors: global, class level and method level.
 In this article, we are going to look into what global interceptor is and how to use it.